abhigyan-ach/Astronomy_Sage/README.md

 # AstroProject - Symbiotic Star Candidate Detection

 This repository contains a pipeline for identifying symbiotic star candidates from multi-survey astronomical data, combining data from SkyMapper, Gaia, 2MASS, and AllWISE surveys.
+Created for a NeurIPS 20225 workshop paper, presented at the machine learning for physical sciences workshop.

 ## Project Overview